jessepav/libgdx-wiki-old/Building-the-Bullet-wrapper.md

 ### Modifying the wrapper
 New or modified functionality can be added to the Bullet wrapper by modifying the SWIG interface files in `libgdx/extensions/gdx-bullet/jni/swig`.
 Consult the SWIG [documentation](http://www.swig.org/Doc1.3/Java.html) for details.

-[Bullet wrapper custom classes](https://github.com/libgdx/libgdx/wiki/Bullet-Wrapper---Custom-classes) which adds extra functionality should be put into `libgdx/extensions/gdx-bullet/jni/src/custom`.
+[Bullet wrapper custom classes](https://github.com/libgdx/libgdx/wiki/Bullet-Wrapper---Custom-classes) which add extra functionality should be put into `libgdx/extensions/gdx-bullet/jni/src/custom`.
 To use the new classes in Java, include them in the SWIG interface files.

 ### Building the Java module
 After the SWIG interface files have been modified, build the gdx-bullet Java module.